-After being awarded first prize in the Louise D. McMahon International Music Competition, Ms. Hall-Gulati gave her New York debut performing the world premiere of John Carbon's Rhapsody For Clarinet and Orchestra at Avery Fischer Hall, Lincoln Center, with Gerard Schwarz and the New York Chamber Symphony.
+After being awarded First Prize in the Louise D. McMahon International Music Competition, Doris gave her New York City debut, performing the world premiere of John Carbon's "Rhapsody for Clarinet and Orchestra," at Avery Fischer Hall, Lincoln Center, with Gerard Schwarz and the New York Chamber Symphony.
 About the performance, Allan Kozinn of The New York Times wrote, "... a demandingly agile clarinet line, played with both virtuosity and nuance by Doris J. Hall-Gulati, wove its way through a variegated orchestra fabric."
-Ms. Hall-Gulati made her Carneigie (Weill) Hall debut playing with the Alaria Chamber Ensemble, and her Merkin Hall deubt premiering Thea Musgrave's Ring Out Wild Bells with the Philadelphia Trio.
+Ms. Hall-Gulati made her Carnegie (Weill) Hall debut playing with the Alaria Chamber Ensemble, and her Merkin Hall debut, premiering Thea Musgrave's "Ring Out Wild Bells," with the Philadelphia Trio.

 MUS 280 D Clarinet